mas-bandwidth/netcode/STANDARD.md

 * If the encrypted private connect token data doesn't decrypt with the private key, using the associated data constructed from: version info, protocol id and expire timestamp, ignore the packet.

-* _The checks above shall be made before allocating any resources for this pending client._

-* If the decrypted private connect token fails to be read for any reason, for example, having number of server addresses outside of the expected range of [1,32], or having an address type value outside of range [0,1], ignore the packet.
+* If the decrypted private connect token fails to be read for any reason, for example, having a number of server addresses outside of the expected range of [1,32], or having an address type value outside of range [0,1], ignore the packet.

-* If the server public address is not in the list of server addresses in the private connect token, ignore the packet.
+* If the dedicated server public address is not in the list of server addresses in the private connect token, ignore the packet.

 * If a client from the packet source address is already connected, ignore the packet.

 * If a client with the client id contained in the packet source address is already connected, ignore the packet.

-* If the connect token has already been used by a different packet source IP address, within some limited history sufficient to cover the expected lifetime of connect tokens, ignore the packet.
+* If the connect token has already been used by a different packet source IP address, ignore the packet.

 * Otherwise, add the private connect token hmac + packet source IP address to the history of connect tokens used on this dedicated server.

-* If the server is full, respond with a _connection denied packet_.
+* If no client slots are available, then the server is full.
+Respond with a _connection denied packet_.

 * Add an encryption mapping for the packet source IP address so that packets read from that address are decrypted with the client to server key in the private connect token, and packets sent to that address are encrypted with the server to client key in the private connect token.
 This encryption mapping expires in _timeout_ seconds of no packets being sent to or received from that address.

 * If for some reason this encryption mapping cannot be added, ignore the packet.

 * Otherwise, respond with a _connection challenge packet_ and increment the _connection challenge sequence number_.

-When the client receives the _connection challenge packet_ it responds with a _connection response packet_ to the server.

 ## Processing Connection Challenge Packets